 When the Qin dynasty rapidly collapsed China might have reverted to a set of small ancient kingdoms had it not been for Liu Bang who founded the Han dynasty.

 Liu Bang, born of peasant stock, led the rebellion against the vestiges of Qin rule and became the first Han Emperor in 206BCE.
 On the fall of the Qin, the massive imperial palace at Xianyang (seven times larger than the Forbidden City, Beijing and including a huge library) was burnt down and it blazed for three months.
-A few leaders of the original kingdoms of the Warring States attempted to rebuild their own kingdoms.
+After the failure of central control some leaders of the original kingdoms of the Warring States attempted to rebuild their own independent kingdoms.
 To avoid further warfare a pact was signed that split up the Qin empire into many small kingdoms.
 Liu Bang was given Sichuan and Southern Shaanxi, he took the name of ‘King of Han’ after the Han river that flows through this area.
 His chief opponent was Xiang Yu 项羽 who controlled the eastern kingdoms including Chu.
-War nevertheless continued and after a further five years, long remembered in stories, Liu Bang emerged triumphant.
+War nevertheless continued and after a further five years, long remembered in stories, Liu Bang emerged as the triumphant new emperor of the whole of China.
 On accession he took the name Gaodi high emperor (or Gaozu high ancestor) and began a reign which is still widely admired.
 The Han dynasty went on to last 400 years.

 Western Han dynasty

-Gaodi () founded his new capital close by the Wei River at Chang'an, on the site of the modern day city of Xi'an.
-It became the eastern terminus of the Silk Road into China and the largest city in the world at the time.
-The Chinese population grew rapidly; by 1CE it was over 57 million, more people than in the entire, contemporary Roman Empire.
+Gaodi () founded his new capital close by the Wei River at Chang'an, on the site of the present day city of Xi'an.
+It became the eastern terminus of the Silk Road into China and the largest city in the world.
+The Chinese population grew rapidly; by 1CE it was over 57 million, more people than in the entire Roman Empire at this time.

 Many of the reforms brought in by Qin Shihuangdi were retained.
-Government continued to be split into three departments: administration; military and supervision of administration each with three Grand Secretaries.
-The fragmented nature of China up to this point of small kingdoms with strong local loyalty survived into the Han dynasty.
-It was initially administered as 10 kingdoms and 15 commanderies, by 1CE this had expanded into 20 kingdoms and 83 commanderies.
-A regime of lighter central control with lower taxation pleased the people.
-With the introduction of an examination system, admission to the Civil Service now depended on merit rather than patronage.
+Government continued to be split into three departments: administration, military and supervision of administration each with three Grand Secretaries.
+The fragmented nature of China of small kingdoms with strong local loyalty survived into the Han dynasty.
+It was initially administered as 10 kingdoms and 15 divisions, by 1CE this had expanded into 20 kingdoms and 83 divisions.
+A regime of lighter central control with lower taxation was widely appreciated.
+With the introduction of an examination system, some admissions to the Civil Service now depended on merit rather than patronage.
 However, court officials continued to try to get their sons appointed to lucrative jobs.
-Officials were not paid from a centralized Treasury with a fixed salary, rather they took a proportion of the tax and other revenues they collected, passing the remaining revenue to the next tier of government who in turn took their cut.
+Officials were not paid from a centralized Treasury with a fixed salary; instead they took a proportion of the tax and other revenues they collected, passing the remaining revenue to the next tier of government who in turn took their cut.
 Corrupt officials were free to extort as much as they felt they could get away with.
-There was strong central control over commerce and merchants were rather despised; a situation that was to last into the modern era.
+There was strong central control over commerce and merchants were rather despised; an attitude that was to last into the modern era.

-The prohibition of the works of ancient philosophers was ended.
+The prohibition of the study of the works of ancient philosophers came to an end.
 Initially Daoism took over from Legalism as the ruling doctrine for wise rule but gradually Confucianism took hold.
 What emerged can be best thought of as a mixture of Legalism and Confucianism.
 The emperor ruled with the consent of the people rather than by imposition of his will, fulfilling the doctrine of the Mandate of Heaven.
 The power of local land owners was weakened and strong centralized power became prevalent.
 The merchant class was despised and distrusted by Gaodi, preferring to work with his own class who worked the soil.
-The Chinese empire was rooted in trust and freedom, citizens were able to travel freely, to relocate to a new area without the need of identification papers.
+The Chinese empire became rooted in trust and freedom, citizens were able to travel freely for the first time, to relocate to a new area without the need for identification papers.
 Agricultural production was given a high priority.

-The doctrine of wén (cultured debate) and wǔ (military force) became central.
-Among friends and citizens people were persuaded by intellectual debate (soft power), foreigners and rebels on the other hand should be treated with military force (hard power).
-It was considered counterproductive to use force against intellectuals and foreigners would not respond to rational arguments.
+The idea of wén (cultured debate) and wǔ (military force) emerged as a central doctrine.
+Among friends and citizens people were persuaded by intellectual debate (soft power); while foreigners and rebels were treated with harsh force (hard power).
+It was considered counterproductive to use force against intellectuals and foreigners would not understand rational arguments.
 Achieving the correct balance of wén and wǔ was central to policy for the rest of imperial history.
 In 138 BCE General Zhang Qian explored the region to the north-west and came back with news of civilizations in modern day Iran and India.
-During the expeditions to the west, China for the first time came across settled urban populations in Parthia with advanced technology and links to the Indian, Roman and Greek worlds.
+During the expeditions to the west, China for the first time came across settled urban populations in Parthia with advanced technology and links to the Indian, Roman and Greek civilizations.
 Han armies raided and traded with the north-eastern tribes, bringing back horses to strengthen the cavalry.
 After fierce battles (the largest the world had ever seen) leading to the loss of 100,000 men, the gateway area of Gansu to the Silk Route was subjugated and the Great Wall strengthened.
-With a sense of cultural unity, China looked further afield and expanded its borders to double its previous size, taking in Yunnan; Hainan; Manchuria and North Korea.
+With a sense of cultural unity, China looked further afield and expanded its borders to double its previous size, taking in Yunnan, Hainan, Manchuria and North Korea.
 Only Tibet and Fujian resisted conquest.
 On Gaodi's death the Empress Lu, one of the first powerful women in Chinese history, became the effective ruler for seven years.
-She brutally killed and maimed her former rivals to Gaodi's affections so she remained in power.
-By convention the sons of the Emperors were sent to outlying provinces so they could not become involved in intrigues at court.
+She brutally killed and maimed her former rivals to Gaodi's affections to remain in power.
+By convention the sons of emperors were sent to outlying provinces so they could not become involved in intrigues at court.
 A few notable women used this situation to promote their own and their family's interests.
-The rule that an Emperor must marry outside his clan was a continued cause of instability as the Empress and her extended family only remained powerful while the Emperor lived.
-On his death power moved to the Emperor's heir and the new Empress's family.
+The rule that an emperor must marry outside his clan was a continued cause of instability as the empress and her extended family only remained powerful while the emperor lived

 Silk Road